-Clients from across the music, sports and entertainment worlds turn to Dickinson Wright for expert legal advice and representation.
+Clients from across the entertainment, sports and media worlds turn to Dickinson Wright for expert legal advice and representation.
 We work with a broad range of music and entertainment-related organizations, including major music labels and publishers, television networks, film and video companies, special effects companies, concert promoters, ticket distribution agents, entertainment facilities, theatre production companies, merchandising and licensing companies and internet-based broadcasters.
 We regularly represent creative talent, including singers, songwriters, recording artists, actors and professional dancers.
 In the sports world, our team has represented professional coaches, managers and athletes, sports management firms, player agents, on-air media personalities, sports teams and leagues, sporting facilities, training academies, sports insurers, equipment manufacturers and sports publications.
 We are experienced with virtually every professional sport worldwide and are certified as player/agents by the MLB Players' Association, the National Hockey League Players' Association and the Professional Hockey Player's Association.

 Broad Range of Experience

 Our clients benefit from Dickinson Wright’s knowledge of legal principles in the areas of contract, copyright and trademark, publicity and privacy, defamation, negligence and a variety of other general statutory and common law property rights.
 When handling litigation and disputes for our music, sports and entertainment industry clients, we combine our expertise in these areas to meet the unique needs of each client.